Instructor: Paul Spite

 This course in intended to convey that knowledge to such firms.

-- Goals that must be met to achieve building code compliance in the design of railings
+- Code Compliance and goals that must be met in the design of railings

 - Proper mounting for different railing configurations, being installed on different types of construction